 “I don’t want to go to the Valley,” said Griffa taking her hands off her face.
 “I want to stay in Keene manor.
 I will stay there.
 You will not stop me.”

 “She should stay at Keene Manor,” said Sidora supporting Griffa.
 “Let the girl stay in her home.
 She has those who live with her.
 Ansel is the protector of the kingdom.
 He is to be trusted.”

-“I can check in on Gryphon every day,” said Hector.
+“I can check in on Gryphon every day,” nodded Hector.
 “She should stay in her home.
 Renweard would want her to stay in Keene Manor.
 He trusted Ansel with his daughter.
 Between the two of us, we can keep an eye on her.”

 There was a multitude of voices arguing loudly.
 Hector slammed his hand down.
 “Until Gryphon is of age and takes her place in the Ring, I am the leader.
 This is my command.
 Gryphon will stay at Keene Manor.”

 Griffa turned and smiled at Ansel.
 Ansel squeezed her hand as the meeting concluded.
 After thanking Hector, Ansel and Griffa left the room with most of the others.
-Outside Ansel offered his arm to Griffa to escort her home, when her hand flew to her throat.
+Outside Ansel offered his arm to Griffa to escort her home when her hand flew to her throat.

 “My necklace is gone.
 The one father gave me for my birthday this last spring.
 The falcon with the jeweled eyes.
-I must have lost it in the meeting,” said Griffa as she turned back towards the building.
+I must have lost it in the meeting,” fretted Griffa as she turned back towards the building.

 “I will go see,” said Ansel.
 “Stay here, I will be right back.”
 He watched Griffa walk over and sit by the statue of the Gods.
 She looked up at them and closed her eyes.

 Ansel hurried back into the meeting hall.
 He looked on the floor of the hallway for her necklace as he walked slowly.
 He got to the meeting room’s doors to find one slightly ajar.
 He heard Helmer talking with Hector.